Itzadrian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions used to make a dir and give it permissions 13-change_group script to change group of fil 103-Star_Wars script used to watch star wars episode iv in terminal
+12-directory_permissions used to make a dir and give it permissions 13-change_group script to change group of fil 103-Star_Wars script used to watch star wars episode iv in terminal 102-if_only script to change ownership of file if its owned by a particular user 101-symbolic_link_permissions script used to change permissions of symbolic links 100-change_owner_and_group script used to change user and owner of directories and subdirectories in working directory